 In order to strengthen that continuing education effort, in the summer of 2010 the seminary established Grow in Grace: The Institute for Continuing Education.
 The institute seeks to partner with called workers in the lifelong pursuit of spiritual and professional growth.
-The work of the institute involves providing opportunities, resources, and encouragement for more informal individual and group study (study groups, circuits, conferences) as well as providing opportunities on campus, off campus, and online to pursue more formal growth (for-credit courses, degrees).
+The work of the institute involves providing opportunities, resources, and encouragement for more informal, individual and group study (study groups, circuits, conferences) as well as providing opportunities on campus, off campus, and online to pursue more formal growth (for-credit courses, degrees).
+Grow in Grace also offers an initiative, called Pastor Partners, which provides mentoring for new pastors, (eventually) coaching for experienced pastors, and retreats for pastors and wives at key ministry milestones.